Grandma's Gourmet Chicken Pot Pie

 - Preheat oven to 425 degrees F. Grease a 9- x 13-inch baking dish.

-- In a large skillet over medium heat, melt 1/2 the butter.
+- In a large skillet over medium heat, melt 6 tablespoons butter.
 Sprinkle chicken with salt and pepper, then add to skillet and saute about 5 minutes, or until no longer pink.
 Transfer to platter; keep warm.

 - Whisk mustard into skillet drippings.
 Add tarragon and reduce slightly.
-Whisk in cream, blending thoroughly.
+Whisk in cream and milk, blending thoroughly.
 Reduce heat to low and simmer until sauce is slightly thickened.
 Add peas, return chicken to skillet, and toss to coat completely.

 - In a small microwavable bowl, melt remaining butter in microwave.